BaybhinProgramming25/Transcript-Parser/README.md

-The purpose of this code is to convert CSE Students at Stony Brook Univeristy PDF of their transcripts into a tabular, readable format.
-The code will parse the content in the transcript and will then generate three tables in an XLSX sheet.
+This software enables users to place a PDF of their transcript, which will output an XLSX file that displays their graduation checklist.
+Note that these PDFs only work for students that are **computer science majors** or **information systems majors**.

+More about the program: This program is a **CLI** based software that prompts users to input a PDF of their choosing for it to be **parsed**.
+The data that is parsed is then store onto **MongoDB** with the help of the **FastAPI** to handle user request handling as well as perform **CRUD** based operations

-Note: There were some libraries used that may require downloading on the user-end.
+Note: There were some libraries used that may require downloading on the user-end using **pip install**

 Modules Used:
 - threading
 - PyPDF2
 - os
-- shututil
 - openpyxl
 - sys
+- requests
+- json
-- typing
+- datetime

 How to Run The Code: